alberto-lazari/masters-thesis/chapters/background.typ

 The limitations are bypassed by using a library that is able to disable the block and allow these APIs to be called via reflection.
 To avoid extensive use of reflection---which requires much boilerplate code---VirtualApp provides a set of mirror classes that replicate Android platform classes, exposing hidden APIs and fields accessible for the framework's functionality.

-// TODO
-== Permission Model
-=== Motivation
-What are permissions used for?

-=== Permissions Declaration
-- Declaration in manifest
-- Install-time permissions

-=== Runtime Permissions
-- Runtime request
-- Permission groups
-- Permission dialog
-- `shouldShowRequestPermissionRationale` and fixed denials
-- Edge cases